grezniczek/redcap_autofill/README.md

 ### @AUTOFILL-FORM-ONSAVE and @AUTOFILL-SURVEY-ONSAVE

-Determines whether autofill should be performed after saving a form or survey.
+Determines whether autofill should be performed **after** saving a form or survey.
 For multi-page surveys, this will only apply after the final submission, and not for each page.
 An additional event will be logged specifying which fields were set through autofill.

+_Note:_ Autofill gets applied **before** alerts are triggered!

 Usage: